Hair Transplants

 Follicular Unit Transplantation (FUT)

-• This method involves removing a strip of skin from the donor area, typically at the back of the head, where hair is genetically resistant to balding.
+• FUT involves removing a strip of scalp from the donor area.
+This is typically at the back of the head, where hair is genetically resistant to balding.
 The strip is then divided into individual hair follicle units, which are transplanted into the thinning or balding areas.
 FUT typically allows for the transfer of a larger number of grafts in a single session.
+This method leaves a linear scar at the donor site, which may be visible with short hair styles.

 Follicular Unit Extraction (FUE)

 Both techniques rely on the principle that hair from the donor site will continue to grow in its new location.
-Since the transplanted follicles come from an area that is genetically resistant to hair loss, the new hair grows naturally in the balding areas, often yielding long-lasting and permanent results.
+Since the transplanted follicles come from an area that is genetically resistant to hair loss, the new hair grows naturally in the balding areas.
+This often leads to long-lasting and permanent results.

 Comparison of FUT and FUE